OleHolmNielsen/ITwiki/docs/Huawei_server.rst

 * FusionServer Tools-uMate-Linux-V128.tar.gz

-  In the Linux operating system, for batch inspection, log collection, upgrade firmware, BIOS configuration, BMC configuration, HMM configuration, the power control operation.
+  In the Linux operating system, for batch inspection, log collection, upgrade firmware, BIOS_ configuration, BMC configuration, HMM configuration, the power control operation.

 uMate tool
 ----------

-The *uMate* is a Java-based tool used for log collection, firmware upgrade, configuration of BIOS, iBMC, HMM, and System.
+The *uMate* is a Java-based tool used for log collection, firmware upgrade, configuration of BIOS_, iBMC, HMM, and System.

 **WARNING:** It seems that *uMate* does not work on EL8 Linux, and that CentOS/RHEL 7 is required!